wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-azure-identity-protection/includes/5-plan-your-identity-investigation.md

-Your journey through identity protection typically starts with the Azure Identity Protection dashboard.
+Your journey through identity protection typically starts with the Azure AD Identity Protection dashboard.
 The dashboard provides access to:

  -  Reports such as **Users flagged for risk**, **Risk events,** and **Vulnerabilities.**
  -  Settings such as the configuration of your **Security Policies**, **Notifications,** and **Multi-Factor Authentication registration.**